Proof of Value

 - Shaped favorable rate-design outcomes in General Rate Case litigation involving PG&E, SoCalGas, and SCE.

-This intelligence is now available as a direct subscription service (or embedded intelligence partnership) at a fraction of traditional consulting costs.
+This intelligence is now available through direct subscriptions or enterprise retainers at a fraction of traditional consulting costs.

 Clients Served Through Law-Firm Engagement